gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	??? info "Updating"
 		If you're updating after installing the archive instead, delete :material-folder:==update== first.
 	??? warning "If the game does not start"
-		Your PC may not support DXVK - remove :fontawesome-solid-gears:`d3d9.dll` from the game folder or try async 1.10.3 from [additional mods](#additional-mods).
+		Your PC may not support DXVK - remove :fontawesome-solid-gears:`d3d9.dll` from the game folder or try other versions from [additional mods](#additional-mods).
 	??? warning "My game is behaving strangely/my game is crashing randomly" Disable mods one by one to see the culprit by deleting mods in :material-folder:==update==.
 [Let me know if you find the problem.](contact-me.md)